This article has been medically reviewed by Dr Robert Lefever, a world-leading addictions specialist.

 On the other hand, if you have drunk alcohol and are worried about vomiting blood again, there are a few following things that you can do to avoid throwing up after drinking alcohol.

-Moreover, many people consider themselves moderate drinkers.
-Whereas they are not.
-As there are many different glass sizes and drinks available, it becomes difficult to know how many units of alcohol you are having.
+Moreover, many people consider themselves moderate drinkers, even if they’re not.
+As there are many different glass sizes and drinks available, it can be difficult to know how many units of alcohol you are having.

 NHS has also provided low-risk alcohol unit guidelines, which are as follows: